Security Best Practices for APIs

 1) Treat API tokens like a password.
 They are confidential information that can grant access to your API to anyone who possesses them.
 As a best practice, don't distribute them to clients through insecure channels such as email.
 Use a secure messaging system or a document system such as Dropbox to which both the API owner and the intended client have access.

 2) Don't distribute the same API token to multiple people.
 An API token identifies a client and enables monitoring requests in the API dashboard on a per-client basis.
-If multiple people have the same API key, there is no ready way to determine who is making calls to your API.
+If multiple people have the same API token, there is no ready way to determine who is making calls to your API.

 3) Consider having a policy to periodically refresh API tokens.
 This is similar to expiring a password and ensures that any compromise of an API token does not provide very long-term access to systems.
 Alternatively, distribute a JWT token with an expiration time set ("exp" claim).
 This will give the token a limited lifetime.